Search

 You will be asked to change into a gown and the technologist will guide you in how to best position your body within the scanner.

 Your breast is compressed between two plates, and multiple images are taken as the X-ray tube moves in an arc over the breast.
 This is done one breast at a time.
-The entire exam only take a few moments.
+The entire exam only takes a few moments.

-What Happens With my Results?
+What Happens With my Screening Results?

 After the radiologist has received the mammogram images, they will review and compile a report for your referring care provider.
 This is typically received in 1-4 days from the time of the appointment.
 Included in the report for the referrer will be relevant findings and the corresponding recommendations according to current guidelines.